2024 Big Ten men's basketball tournament

 The 2024 Big Ten men's basketball tournament (branded as the 2024 TIAA Big Ten Men's Basketball Tournament for sponsorship reasons) was a postseason men's basketball tournament for the Big Ten Conference of the 2023–24 NCAA Division I men's basketball season which took place from March 13–17, 2024.
 The tournament was held at the Target Center in Minneapolis, Minnesota.
-This was the first year in which the first round is broadcast by Peacock.
+This was the first year in which the first round was broadcast by Peacock.
 As the tournament winner, Illinois received the conference's automatic bid to the 2024 NCAA Division I men's basketball tournament.

 This was the last edition held in this tournament format, as the conference expanded to 18 teams the following year.
 The conference announced that 15 teams would participate in future tournaments, with the bottom three teams not qualifying.

 Seeds

 All 14 Big Ten schools participated in the tournament.
 Teams were seeded by conference record, with a tiebreaker system used to seed teams with identical conference records.
 The top 10 teams received a first round bye and the top four teams received a double bye.